The Signs Were There: How Human Trafficking Hides in Plain Sight

 The issue has never been the lack of concern.
 Most want to act when something seems off, but the reality is that human trafficking will almost always look normal.
 For instance, a guest speaking for someone else, a short stay with multiple visitors, or cash payments.

 None of these indicators alone confirms trafficking.
-But together, they can form patterns that need attention.
+But together, they can form patterns that are considered human trafficking risks in hospitality.

 Awareness is key.
 Many businesses are investing in training and technology that help employees recognize these patterns.
 Systems are being developed to analyze payments and reservations in real time.
 As these systems find patterns, they will alert business owners and assess risk.